 On 26 DEC 2008, my dad and I decided to take our calculated chances with the winter storm warning for most of southern Arizona by hiking along and through the San Pedro River.
-We parked my car at the San Pedro House which sits off Hwy 90 and then drove his car up to Fairbank, which sits off Hwy 82 about 15 miles to the north.
+We parked my car at the San Pedro House, which sits off Hwy 90, and then drove his car up to Fairbank, which sits off Hwy 82 about 15 miles to the north.
 We had a look-see around the Fairbank site.
-The site and nearly 57,000 acres of public land (including about 40 miles of the San Pedro) between St. David and the border with Mexico is part of the San Pedro Riparian National Conservation Area, which is controlled by the BLM.
-Fairbank was founded in 1882 as the result of the New Mexico and Arizona Railroad constructing a "Y" at the spot to turn locomotives on the route between Benson and Nogales.
+The site and nearly 57,000 acres of public land (including about 40 miles of the San Pedro) between St. David and the border with Mexico is part of the San Pedro Riparian National Conservation Area, which the BLM controls.
+Fairbank was founded in 1882 due to the New Mexico and Arizona Railroad constructing a "Y" at the spot to turn locomotives on the route between Benson and Nogales.
 The town was named after N.K.
 Fairbank, who organized the Grand Central Mining Company in Tombstone and was a shareholder in the railroad.
-There are a few structures that are left and somewhat protected on the north side of Hwy 82 where we parked.
+A few structures are left and somewhat protected on the north side of Hwy 82, where we parked.

 At about 8 miles, we reached the Charleston Bridge and grimaced at the graffiti on its underside.
-We kept going south along the river and it was early afternoon.
-Yes, it was early afternoon, on a stormy, dark Friday after the Christmas holiday and the margin of safety at this point for even making it to the car parked at that San Pedro House before that gate was locked at dusk was getting slim.
+We kept going south along the river, and it was early afternoon.
+Yes, it was early afternoon, on a stormy, dark Friday after the Christmas holiday, and the margin of safety at this point for even making it to the car parked at that San Pedro House before that gate was locked at dusk was getting slim.
 It was time to scramble out of the riverbed, get back on the old train route, and hike fast.
-Back on the "tracks", we saw some deer to left (E)... first deer all day.
-A few miles south along the tracks, we had the pleasure of being frightfully cornered by two large, rough looking mutts and a gigantic alpha Rottweiler who were guarding the perimeter of a really nice ranch house and its inhabitants.
-Fortunately, the owner called them off and we continued on unscathed.
-At about the 12 mile mark, we came upon some brick ruins at Lewis Springs.
-In about 3 more miles, we made it back to the San Pedro House just as they were closing up.
+Back on the "tracks", we saw some deer to the left (E)... first deer all day.
+A few miles south along the tracks, we had the pleasure of being frightfully cornered by two large, rough-looking mutts and a gigantic alpha Rottweiler who were guarding the perimeter of a lovely ranch house and its inhabitants.
+Fortunately, the owner called them off, and we continued unscathed.
+At about the 12-mile mark, we came upon some brick ruins at Lewis Springs.
+We made it back to the San Pedro House just as they were closing up in about three more miles.
 They called up to the Fairbank site and told them that we were on our way.
 The groundskeeper waited for us as the occasional rain and sleet through which we hiked the last 4 miles turned into a full-fledged snowstorm.

 I would not recommend doing San Pedro from Fairbank to the San Pedro House in one day.
-With setting up the shuttle and the 15 mile length of the trek, it is too rushed.
+With setting up the shuttle and the 15-mile length of the trek, it is too rushed.
 If you are interested in the San Pedro, I'd recommend parking somewhere near the Charleston Bridge and then slowly hiking north for a few miles in and along the river.
 This stretch snaking through the Charleston Hills is quite scenic, and you can take your time to seek out the ruins.
-Note, if you want ruins to be the focus of your trip, go during the winter or fall when visibility and accessibility will be better.
-If you go in the summer or spring, expect major bushwhacking and heavily camouflaged ruins.
+Note, if you want ruins to be the focus of your trip, go during the winter or fall when visibility and accessibility are better.
+If you go in the summer or spring, expect significant bushwhacking and heavily camouflaged ruins.
 Also, there are many more ruins along the San Pedro: Sunset (Bullion City), Contention City, Grand Central, Emory City (Boston City), Millville, and Santa Cruz de Terrenate, for example.
-Thus, if ruins are your game, you'll have plenty of exploring to do along the San Pedro! - Jan 04 2009 PhilipMueller
+Thus, if ruins are your game, you'll have plenty of exploring to do along the San Pedro!